nodetec/relayrunner/docs/server/firewall.md

 We're going to set up an Nginx reverse proxy in the next section, so we're going to allow incoming HTTP and HTTPS connections on ports `80` and `443`, respectively.

-To allow incoming HTTP and HTTPS connections you can run the following command:
+To allow incoming HTTP and HTTPS connections you can run:

 ```bash
 ufw allow 'Nginx Full'